Looking ahead: vision and pace

 Smoother inputs.
 When your eyes are two corners ahead, you're driving the current corner from muscle memory while your conscious processing is on what's coming.
 Inputs become smoother because you're not making decisions at the apex; you're executing decisions you made on the way in.

 Earlier preparation.
-Knowing the next braking zone is coming means you start preparing sooner.
-Throttle release, weight shift, gear selection — all happen at the right moment because you saw them coming rather than reacted to them.
+Knowing the next braking zone is coming means you start preparing sooner — throttle release, weight shift, gear selection all happen at the right moment.

 What PaceBoss can show you